Board of Trustees

 Peter Barron

-Previously, he spent 20 years in TV news and current affairs, followed by a decade at Google handling communications.
+He spent 20 years in TV news and current affairs, followed by more than a decade handling communications at tech companies Google and Stripe.

-He was editor of the BBC's Newsnight from 2004-2008, and previously deputy editor at Channel 4 News and ITV's Tonight with Trevor McDonald.
+He was editor of the BBC's Newsnight from 2004-2008, and before that deputy editor at Channel 4 News and ITV's Tonight with Trevor McDonald.

-He is also a trustee of the House of Illustration.
+He is also a trustee of the Quentin Blake Centre for Illustration.

 Read more arrow